LiminalLogic/computational-anthropic-principle/README.md

 ## 1. Foundational Postulates

-### Postulate A (Computational Plenitude)
+### Postulate A: Computational Plenitude

 The physical multiverse realizes an unbounded set of computable state-trajectories.
 This postulate is directly supported by theories like Tegmark's Mathematical Universe Hypothesis (MUH) (Tegmark, 2008), Bostrom's Simulation Argument (Bostrom, 2003), and Hutter's assumption that the universe itself is computable (Hutter, 2010).

-### Postulate B (Computational Functionalism)
+### Postulate B: Computational Functionalism

 Conscious experience supervenes on certain computable patterns of functionally relevant information (Φ); substrate independence holds.
 This view is strongly advocated by all cited thinkers.
 Hutter states it directly: "Any sufficiently high intelligence, whether real/biological/physical or virtual/silicon/software is conscious.
 Consciousness survives changes of substrate" (Hutter, 2010).

 Epistemologically, the observer's entire experience can be reduced to a computational structure, such as a "single temporal binary sequence which gets longer with time" (Hutter, 2010).
 This aligns with Müller's view that the state is "all information 'contained in' the observer" (Müller, 2020) and Tegmark's that "it's not the particles but the patterns that really matter" (Tegmark, 2017).

-### Postulate C (Observer-History Unity)
+### Postulate C: Observer-History Unity

 Φ and its sustaining history H constitute a single, dynamically coherent computational pattern.
 This principle moves the observer from a passive component to a central, defining element of the theory.
 Hutter argues forcefully for this, concluding that a truly "Complete Theory of Everything (CToE)" must consist of an objective ToE plus a subjective observer model (Hutter, 2010).
 This aligns with Müller's formalism of the agent as a "standalone pattern" (Müller, 2024) and Tegmark's view of spacetime as a static, block pattern (Tegmark, 2008).

-*This is a high level conceptualization, not a metaphysical or mystical claim.
+> *This is a high level conceptualization, not a metaphysical or mystical claim.
 The relationship of Φ to H is equivalent to the relationship of Heathcliff to Wuthering Heights.*

 ---